tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

 We will fit a model using the first month of the year, and then try to assess how well it will generalize over the remaining years.
-We will also exclude any observations where `arr_delay` is NA.
+We will also exclude any observations where `arr_delay` is `NA`.